 When you cancel Valet mode, all settings associated with the most recently used driver profile and climate control settings are restored, and all features are available.
-NOTE: You do not need to enter a PIN to cancel Valet mode from the mobile app.

 Adjusting Steering Wheel Position

 To adjust the steering wheel, touch Controls > Quick Controls > Adjustments > Steering Wheel.